cataclysmbnteam/Cataclysm-BN/docs/en/mod/lua/reference/lua.md

 - #### loudness
   🇻 Variable --> `int`
+  > Base loudness of ammo (possibly modified by gun/gunmods)

 - #### recoil
   🇻 Variable --> `int`
+  > Recoil (per shot), roughly equivalent to kinetic energy (in Joules)

 - #### shape
   🇻 Variable --> `Opt( <cppval: shape_factory > )`
+  > AoE shape or null if it's a projectile

 - #### special_cookoff
   🇻 Variable --> `bool`
+  > Should this ammo apply a special explosion effect when in fire?

 ## IslotArmor